Nima-Rahimi-Foroushaani/trust/README.md

 # tRust
-tRust is a research tool for modular formal verification of Rust programs. tRust is a recursive name, diverges to "tRust Rust Rust ..." describing our goal; the possibility of calling tRust for any possible Rust program.
+tRust is a research tool for modular formal verification of Rust programs. tRust is a recursive name, diverges to "tRust Rust Rust ..." describing our goal; the possibility of running tRust, verifying every possible Rust program.

 It relies on [VeriFast](https://github.com/verifast/verifast) approach of modular formal verification using symbolic execution.